Download the all-new Republic app:

 Advertisement

-Creating “diverse apps” is a “really challenging task to Huawei,” said chairman Guo Ping in videotaped comments released by company.
+Creating “diverse apps” is a “really challenging task to Huawei,” said chairman Guo Ping in videotaped comments released by the company.

-Huawei, also world’s biggest maker of switching gear for phone networks, rejects U.S. accusations it might facilitate Chinese spying.
+Huawei, also the world’s biggest maker of switching gear for phone networks, rejects U.S. accusations it might facilitate Chinese spying.
 Chinese officials accuse Washington of using phoney security claims to hurt a commercial rival.

 Advertisement